About the Test to Treat Program

 Test to Treat Locations in California

-The California Department of Public Health is expanding testing sites across the state to provide both testing and immediate treatment for individuals who are candidates for COVID-19 treatments.
-This expansion will improve access to COVID-19 treatments for uninsured Californians.
+The California Department of Public Health is supporting Test to Treat sites across the state to provide testing and immediate treatment for individuals who are candidates for COVID-19 treatments, in order to improve access to COVID-19 treatments for uninsured Californians.

-California's expansion of Test to Treat is a foundation of California's SMARTER Plan, and aligns with the federal government's Test to Treat initiative in the National COVID-19 Preparedness Plan.
+California's Test to Treat program is a foundation of California's SMARTER Plan, and aligns with the federal government's Test to Treat initiative in the National COVID-19 Preparedness Plan.

 Accessing COVID-19 Treatments

 COVID-19 treatments work best when taken soon after symptoms begin, so act quickly.
 Here is how to access outpatient COVID-19 treatments if you have symptoms:

 - Talk to your health care provider right after you notice symptoms to learn if you qualify for a COVID-19 treatment.
 Learn how to talk to a health care